binbash23/active_directory_uac_decoder/README.md

 Decode the User Account Control number from the active directory LDAP and create multiple db columns from it

 I export the AD data with a script and import it into a database table.
-One of the exportet LDAP columns/fields is "useraccountcontrol" which is a number.
+One of the exported LDAP columns/fields is "useraccountcontrol" which is a number.
 The number contains encoded information about the accounts User Account Control.
 If you want to decode the number into multiple flag-columns, you can do it with bitwise and operations like this:

 ```
 select